gfrmin/statlearningpres/gapres.md

 Now we can start statistical learning!
 ===

 Statistical learning means using $input$ variables to predict $output$ variables.
 That's it.
+But that's easier said than done...

 ```r